-Albuquerque, NM Dentist Shares Teeth Whitening Methods
+Albuquerque Dentist Shares Teeth Whitening Methods

 It’s no secret that everyone wants whiter teeth.
 A large portion of the dentifrice industry—things like toothpastes and mouthwashes—are squarely focused on tooth whitening.
 There are other solutions, such as products like Crest Whitestrips which have become well-known over the last two decades.
-Finally, there are a variety of options available from your dentist for improving the brightness of your smile.
+Finally, there are a variety of options available from Dr. Bao for improving the brightness of your smile.
 With all these options, it can be difficult to know which method is best.

 What is the Best Way to Whiten My Teeth?